-Energy efficiency is an important consideration when choosing a fridge because your fridge is responsible for around 8% of your total household energy consumption, so opting for an efficient fridge will translate to big savings.
+Energy efficiency is an important consideration when choosing a fridge because your fridge is responsible for around 8% of your total household energy consumption.
+Opting for an efficient fridge will translate to big savings.

 While larger fridges will use more energy overall than smaller ones, the energy star ratings help you compare relative energy efficiency.
 Choose the fridge with more stars when choosing between two similar sized models because it will cost you less to run.

 |10-year running cost||$1181||$1331||$1664||$2128|

 The star rating will let you know how your fridge performs based on its size, but the number on the energy rating label gives you the raw figures, which may be more useful.

 - Your energy costs 30 cents per Kilowatt hour

 - The fridge uses 400 kilowatt hours per year